Wednesday, November 6, 2024

 8. Braga

 Located not far away from Guimarães, it is considered its rival city.
 If you talk to the inhabitants of these two cities, each will defend their own and claim it’s the most beautiful and historically important.
-Braga, back in the days Bracara Augusta, was capital of the Roman province of Gallaecia.
+Braga, back in the days known as Bracara Augusta, was the capital of the Roman province of Gallaecia.
 At the time this included northern Portugal, Asturias and León, and later also the Suebic Kingdom of Gallaecia.
 Braga was chosen as European Youth Capital in 2012, to the dismay of the inhabitants of Guimarães.

 It becomes obvious right away that Braga is quite a religious city, with its many churches, cathedrals, and sanctuaries.
 The most well-known and impressive one is Bom Jesus do Monte, just a little outside the city.
 You can reach it by climbing a monumental Baroque stairway that climbs 381 meters.